nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size) \\
       Expected: Similar to previous.

+### Adding a student

+1. Adding a student while all students are being shown

+   1. Prerequisites: List any existing students using the `list` command.

+   2. Test case: `add n/Shaun` \\
+      Expected: New student is added to the bottom of the student list.
+Details shown only include the name.

+   3. Test case: `add n/Shaun n/Benny` \\
+      Expected: New student is added to the bottom of the student list.
+Details shown only includes the last parameter specified, `Benny`.

+   4. Test case: `add n/Shaun xxx/PARAMETER...` (where xxx is any of the valid prefixes, PARAMETER is any valid input for the respective prefix and ... indicates any number of optional prefixes etc.) \\
+      Expected: Similar to previous, details included in the entry are the valid inputs specified.

+   5. Test case: `add p/999` \\
+      Expected: No student is added to the list.
+The error message shown details `Invalid command format!` followed by the `add` command format and example.

+   6. Test case: `add` \\
+      Expected: No student is added to the list.
+Same as previous.

+   7. Test case: `add n/???` \\
+      Expected: No student is added to the list.
+The error message shown details the requirements for a valid name parameter input.

+   8. Test case: `add n/Shaun xxx/` \\
+      Expected: No student is added to the list.
+Same as previous.

+   9. Other incorrect add commands to try: `add n/Shaun xxx/INVALID_PARAMETER`, (where xxx is any of the valid prefixes, INVALID_PARAMETER is an invalid parameter input for the respective prefix). \\
+      Expected: Same as previous, except error message is xxx prefix specific.

 [↑ Back to top](#table-of-contents)

 ### Saving data